 In addition, regulators in the U.S. and globally are also inquiring more about and imposing greater monetary fines for privacy violations.
-In the last year, the FTC has announced that it will begin enforcing the Health Breach Notification Rule, and entered into a consent order with a \$1.5 million fine.
+In the last year, the FTC has announced that it will begin enforcing the Health Breach Notification Rule, and has entered into at least one consent order with a different organization that involved a \$1.5 million fine.
 The FTC and many states (including California, Utah, Colorado, Virginia, Connecticut) have specific requirements for collecting and processing certain data including data minimization, data de-identification, opt out rights, deletion and sharing.

 EU regulation also governs our business.
 For example, in 2016, the EU adopted a new regulation governing data practices and privacy called the General Data Protection Regulation ("GDPR"), which became effective on May 25, 2018.
 The GDPR applies to any company established in the EU as well as to those outside the EU if they collect and use personal data in connection with the offering of goods or services to individuals in the EU or the monitoring of their behavior.
-The GDPR enhances data protection obligations for processors and controllers of personal data, including, for example, expanded disclosures about how personal information is to be used, limitations on retention of information, mandatory data breach notification requirements, , extensive rights for individuals, including to request access to personal data and to request personal data is erased, and onerous new obligations on services providers, as well as specific contracting requirements applicable to data sharing with service providers.
+The GDPR enhances data protection obligations for processors and controllers of personal data, including, for example, expanded disclosures about how personal information is to be used, limitations on retention of information, mandatory data breach notification requirements, extensive rights for individuals, including to request access to personal data and to request personal data is erased, and onerous new obligations on services providers, as well as specific contracting requirements applicable to data sharing with service providers.
 In addition, there are strict restrictions on the transfer of personal data outside of the EU to countries which are not considered by the EU to have equivalent data protection laws, which includes the US.
 Transfers of data must be legitimized by (i) carrying out risk assessments and (ii) entering into approved forms of agreement between the EU based exporter of the personal data, and the recipient ("importer") of the personal data.
 The EU has been greatly focused on this issue since the landmark judgment of in the case of Schrems II handed down by the European Court of Justice in July 2020, and it has become an area for greater scrutiny and enforcement by EU privacy regulators.
-Noncompliance with the GDPR may result in monetary penalties of up to €20 million or 4% of worldwide revenue, whichever is greater.
+Non-compliance with the GDPR may result in monetary penalties of up to €20 million or 4% of worldwide revenue, whichever is greater.
 The GDPR is no longer applicable to the UK since the UK left the EU in December 2021.
 However, it has been replaced by equivalent legislation in the UK, including the UK GDPR and the Data Protection Act 2018.
-The GDPR (and UK equivalent laws and other changes in laws or regulations associated with the enhanced protection of certain types of personal data, such as healthcare data or other sensitive information, could greatly increase our cost of providing our products and services or even prevent us from offering certain services in jurisdictions that we may operate in.
+T sensitive information, could greatly increase our cost of providing our products and services or even prevent us from offering certain services in jurisdictions that we may operate in.